Anti-Bullying Policy

 This list is not exhaustive and need not occur in the order listed above.

-Follow-up meetings with the relevant parties should be arranged separately with a view to possibly bringing them together at a later date if the pupil who has been bullied is ready and agreeable.
+The Year Head must engage with the students involved and their parents separately again no more than 20 days after the initial engagement.
+It would be hoped there would be the possibility, if appropriate, of bringing them together at a later date if the student who has been bullied is ready and agreeable.
 This can have a therapeutic effect, but may not always be appropriate.

-In cases where the relevant Year Head(s) and/or the Deputy Principal considers that the bullying behaviour has not ceased within five school days after it has been determined that the bullying behaviour has occurred, this shall be recorded in the template at Appendix 1 and copied to the Principal.
+In cases where the relevant Year Head(s) and / or the Deputy Principal considers that the bullying behaviour has not ceased within 5 school days after it has been determined that the bullying behaviour has occurred, this shall be recorded in the template at Appendix 1 and copied to the Principal.

-- Whether any issues between the parties have been resolved as far as is practicable;
+1. Whether any issues between the parties have been restored as far as is practicable.

-- Any feedback received from the parties involved, their parents or the Principal or Deputy Principal.
+2. Feedback from the students and parents involved, the Principal or Deputy Principal.

-Where a parent is not satisfied that the school has dealt with a bullying case in accordance with this policy, the parents may be referred, as appropriate, to the school’s complaints procedures.
+Appeals: Where a parent is not satisfied that the school has dealt with a bullying case in accordance with this policy, the parent/s may be referred, as appropriate, to the school’s complaints procedures.
 Appeals are normally directed to the Principal.

-In the event that a parent has exhausted the school’s complaints procedures and is still not satisfied, the school must advise the parents of their right to make a complaint to the Ombudsman for Children.
+In the event that a parent has exhausted the school’s complaints procedures and is still not satisfied, the school must advise parent/s of their right to make a complaint to the Ombudsman for Children if they believe the school’s actions have had a negative effect on the student.

 Education and Prevention Strategies